aaanderson1/project2/README.md

 ## Future Improvements

+* A "bookmark" page that allows users to save time-stamped comments on specific pages.
-* Upload and save images of book covers, social media images, etc. and compressing them.
+* Uploading and saving images of book covers, social media images, etc.
 * More "community functionality", including sharing and leaving comments on other users' books.
 * Audible API integration
 * Comment dictation through integrating with mobile speech-to-text
 * Real time calculation of percentage of completion of book
 * CSS on login page
 * Hide password characters
-* ability to logout
+* Logout function

 ## Built With:

 * Materialize
 * Sequelize
 * JQuery